robbyt/mcp-io/README.md

 )
 ```

-For dynamic schemas, use the helper functions:
+For schemas that can change shape, use the `CreateObjectSchema` helper function:

 ```go
 // Create schemas programmatically